The joy of refinishing your cabinets may be tempered somewhat by the realization that the hinges no longer match.

-I believe it’s not a good idea to paint hinges on your kitchen cabinets since it can poorly affect its mechanism and can also shorten its life span.
+I believe it’s not a good idea to repaint old hinges on your kitchen cabinets since it can poorly affect its mechanism and can also shorten its life span.

-If you really want to get them painted it’s good to buy the hinges that already have a coat of primer and can be painted with metal-paint that’s specially meant for painting over metals.
+If you really want to get them painted it’s good to buy the hinges that already have a coat of primer and can be painted with a paint that’s specially meant for painting over metals.